chriskim2311/financeTracker/README.md

-# Finance Tracker: CRUD and Confirmation Modal
+# Finance Tracker: CRUD and Confirmation Modals

 ### Description of features
 See all current receipts listed for certain time period, create, update, and delete receipts from DOM and database.